Last Updated on Dec 6, 2022 by Aradhana Gotur

 Limitations of CAGR

 CAGR does not give an accurate historic return in the case of multiple investments during the tenure.
 If you are investing in one lump sum, you can calculate the CAGR to know the return yielded by your investment.
-However, if you are investing haphazardly in instalments or you choose the SIP mode of investment, CAGR may not give you the correct returns.
+However, if you are investing haphazardly in instalments or you choose the Systematic Investment Plans (SIPs) mode of investment, the CAGR may not give you the correct returns.
 In that case, you would have to calculate using other measures to get the correct return generated by your portfolio.

 Moreover, CAGR averages out the returns over the tenure.
 It does not show the actual return that you might have earned in one year.
 So, in the above calculation, the CAGR of 6.96% does not mean that the actual return of the fund was 6.96% every year.
 It might have been higher in some years and lower in others.
 The rate of 6.96% is the average compounded rate of return, not the actual return year on year.